Woman bashed boyfriend with hammer in New Stanton garage, police say

 Acting District Judge Roger Eckels of Norvelt ordered Boggs held in the Westmoreland County Prison after she failed to post $25,000 bond.
 A preliminary hearing is tentatively scheduled May 2 before East Huntingdon District Judge Charles Moore.

-On March 22, Jamie Lynn Boggs reached a plea bargain agreement in Westmoreland County Common Pleas Court to a June 23, 2016, assault where she admitted before Judge Meagan Bilik-DeFazio that she struck another former boyfriend in the head with a beer bottle in during an argument in Hempfield.
+On March 22, Jamie Lynn Boggs reached a plea bargain agreement in Westmoreland County Common Pleas Court to a June 23, 2016, assault in which she admitted before Judge Meagan Bilik-DeFazio that she struck another former boyfriend in the head with a beer bottle in an argument in Hempfield.
 She was charged with a more serious offense of aggravated assault in that case.

 Bilik-DeFazio sentenced Boggs to up to 23 months in prison, but she was given credit for the time she had served under the plea agreement, according to online dockets.